There are at least 135 levers to pull to improve the sales results in your sales team.

 Specifically selected to be

-• Fast acting
+- Fast acting

-• Free to implement and
+- Free to implement and

-• Easy to introduce
+- Easy to introduce

 #1.
 Areas of Sales Improvement for Sales Reps – Coach Your Sales Team

-Of all the ways to increase sales – this is my number one go to.
+Of all the ways to increase sales – this is my number one go to, because it never not works!

-You are actually building someone’s skill set directly.
-It’s the investment connection that boosts the psychological contract value between you and your reps
+Paybacks are typically high and immediate, coupled with huge knock on effects in terms of building confidence, motivation and engagement, it’s the investment connection that boosts the psychological contract value between you and your reps

 Let’s go!

-So, here’s a quick set of questions to, hopefully get you thinking about 121 sales coaching differently:
+So, here’s a quick set of questions to hopefully get you thinking about 121 sales coaching differently:

 Now: Who Do you Coach?